diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 When the user clicks **Expand**, the `fetchFullData` method is called.
 This method also gets called with the props as an argument.
 This method **must** also return the full data.
-However, this data needs to be correctly formatted to match the format mentioned in the data structure section.
+However, this data must be correctly formatted to match the format mentioned in the data structure section.

 #### Technical debt